26th Battalion (New Zealand): Cassino

 Following its withdrawal from the Orsogna area, the 2nd New Zealand Division was one of a number of divisions that were transferred from the British Eighth Army to the U.S. Fifth Army, then engaged on the western side of the Apennines.
 This was part of an overall strategy to breach the Gustav Line and break an otherwise deadlocked Italian front.
 Together with the 4th Indian Division and supporting British and American artillery, the division became part of the newly formed New Zealand Corps, under the command of the New Zealand divisional commander, Lieutenant-General Sir Bernard Freyberg.
 The corps moved to Cassino, the defenders of which had resisted American forces for several weeks.

+An initial attack on Cassino, which involved the 4th Indian Division, the 28th Maori Battalion and New Zealand engineers, was mounted on 15 February but failed due to a lack of air and armoured support.
+The 6th Brigade was allocated for another attempt on Cassino, attacking from the north to seize the town and then secure a major road, Route 6, and railway station.
+The Indian 4th Division would then attack the overlooking monastery.

+The 6th Brigade moved to its starting position on 21 February, relieving American troops in the area.
+A prolonged period of rain delayed the start of the attack, for which the 26th Battalion was to be the initial reserve.
+It commenced on 15 March, with the bombing of Cassino, after which the New Zealanders, led by 25th Battalion and two squadrons of tanks of 19th Armoured Regiment, were to advance into the town.
+By the late afternoon, that reinforcements were required and 26th Battalion was committed to the fighting.
+The rifle companies moved forward about the outskirts of the town to reach Route 6, but in the dark it took three hours to advance 1600 m to their objective.

+The 6th Brigade was withdrawn on 1 April and it was left to II Polish Corps to capture Cassino in mid-May.

-It finished the war in Trieste and remained there for several weeks, until the large numbers of Yugoslav partisans also present in the city withdrew.
+The battalion finished the war in Trieste and remained there for several weeks, until the large numbers of Yugoslav partisans also present in the city withdrew.
 Not required for service in the Pacific theatre of operations, the regiment was disestablished in late 1945.
 During the war, the 26th Battalion lost nearly 430 officers and men, either killed in action or died of wounds.
 Just over 400 personnel were made prisoners of war, half during the fighting in Libya in late 1941.